hammlab/bilevel-penalty/README.md

-## Penalty Method for Deep Bilevel Optimization
+## Penalty Method for Inversion-Free Deep Bilevel Optimization

 #### An efficient method for solving bilevel optimization problems appearing in the field of machine learning, specifically for data denoising by importance learning, few-shot learning and training-data poisoning.